claire-codes/hugo-blog/content/blog/2019-04-21-my-misconceptions-about-the-universal-selector.md

 **Misconception 2: the universal selector performs badly compared to other selectors.** ✅ I was right about this one.

 When talking about CSS selector performance, Steve Souder's work is often quoted, particularly his book [Even Faster Websites](http://shop.oreilly.com/product/9780596522315.do) and popular [blog post about CSS selector performance](http://www.stevesouders.com/blog/2009/03/10/performance-impact-of-css-selectors/) both from 2009.
 He has a handy [CSS test creator](http://stevesouders.com/efws/css-selectors/csscreate.php) on his website for measuring the performance of CSS selectors.
-The universal selector is clearly one of the worst, alongside attribute selectors (like `[href="#"]`) and pseudo-classes and pseudo-elements (like `:hover`).
+The universal selector is one of the worst performers, alongside attribute selectors (like `[href="#"]`) and pseudo-classes and pseudo-elements (like `:hover`).
 IDs and classes are the best for speedy performance.
-(CSS Wizardry summarises the findings in a list in a post about [efficient CSS selectors from 2011](https://csswizardry.com/2011/09/writing-efficient-css-selectors/).)
+(Harry Roberts summarises the results in a list in this post about [efficient CSS selectors from 2011](https://csswizardry.com/2011/09/writing-efficient-css-selectors/).)

 _However_, these results are for when you use a single selector alone, and not in combination with any others.
 You can still write  inefficient CSS selectors without `*`.
 Using lots of child or descendent selectors is one way to achieve this, e.g. `div > ul li > a { color: red; }
 `

 ## CSS selectors are read from right to left by the browser ⬅

-**Misconception 3: browsers process CSS selectors from left to right, in the same way that we would read them.** ❌ I was wrong about this which surprised me!
+**Misconception 3: browsers process CSS selectors from left to right, in the same order that I would read them.** ❌ I was wrong about this which surprised me!

-One of these rules is faster for performance than the other:
+One of these rules runs faster than the other:

 ```css
 /* A */